-After reading the Teater (2010) chapter and having done your own research into various social work theories and methods that are relevant to your developing practice, answer the following questions (approximately 250 words/question) and submit your responses via Dropbox:
+After reading the Teater (2010) chapter and having done your own research into various social work

 - a) In your own words, what is the different between a social work theory and a social work method?
 (5 marks) - b) What is one method that you have utilized or seen utilized in practice?
 Describe the method and how it was utilized.
 Use at least one scholarly reference (cited in APA) to support your description.
 (5 marks) - c) What was the theory that informed this method?
 Describe the theory and explain how it informed the method described above.
 Use at least one scholarly reference (cited in APA) to support your description (5 marks) - d) Why is theory important for social work practice?
 How might theory inform practice, and practice inform theory?
 (5 marks)